senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 ## SzDiagnostic

 1. **checkDatastorePerformance**

+- Conducts a rudimentary datastore test to gauge I/O performance.

 1. **getDatastoreInfo**

+- Returns overview information about the datastore.

 1. **getFeature**

+- Experimental/internal for Senzing support use only.

 1. **purgeRepository**

+- ???? determine "repository" vs. "datastore"
+- Purges all entity data in the entire repository.
+  - Very dangerous method

 1. **reinitialize**

+- Hidden

 ## SzEngine

 1. **addRecord**

+-

 1. **closeExport**
 1. **countRedoRecords**
 1. **deleteRecord**